 Dr. Kay MacPhee, Ooka Island Co-Founder

-SpellRead was founded by Dr. Kay MacPhee in 1994.
-The SpellRead program is a successful intervention for struggling and reluctant readers.
-After years of researching and teaching SpellRead in classrooms and clinics across North America, Dr. MacPhee co-founded Ooka Island to provide an early literacy program for all young children learning to read.
-In 2012, the technology-based prevention program was introduced to children ages three to seven, to help eradicate illiteracy at its root.
+Dr. MacPhee’s initial reading program, SpellRead, was founded in 1994 and is a successful intervention program.
+After years of researching and teaching SpellRead in classrooms and clinics across North America, Dr. MacPhee co-founded Ooka Island.
+In 2012, the technology-based prevention program was introduced to children ages three to seven, to eradicate illiteracy at its root.

 A Selection of Dr. MacPhee’s Scientifically